spacetelescope/jwst/docs/jwst/skymatch/description.rst

-Identification of images that belong to the same "exposure" and therefore can be grouped together is based on several attributes described in `jwst.datamodels.ModelContainer`.
-This grouping is performed automatically in the ``skymatch`` step using the `jwst.datamodels.ModelContainer.models_grouped` property or :py:meth:`jwst.datamodels.ModelLibrary.group_indices`.
+Identification of images that belong to the same "exposure" and therefore can be grouped together is based on several attributes described in `jwst.datamodels.container.ModelContainer`.
+This grouping is performed automatically in the ``skymatch`` step using the `jwst.datamodels.container.ModelContainer.models_grouped` property or :py:meth:`jwst.datamodels.library.ModelLibrary.group_indices`.

 However, when background across different detectors in a single "exposure" (or "group") is dominated by unpredictable background components, we no longer